-Magwitch gives these papers to Jaggers in the hopes that Pip could assume the fortune they entailed.
-Jaggers doesn’t tell him where this money will really go.
+Magwitch gives these papers to Jaggers hoping that Pip can have the money, but Jaggers doesn't tell him where this money will really go.

-Pip doesn’t care so much about money.
-He’s worried about Magwitch.
+Pip doesn't care so much about money; he's just worried about Magwitch.

-And just when he thought things couldn’t get any worse, they get worse.
-Herbert tells Pip that he has to go east to Cairo to seek his fortune and that he will be leaving soon.
+And just when he thought things couldn't get any worse, they get worse.
+Herbert tells Pip that he's to go east to Cairo to seek his fortune and that he will be leaving soon.

-Pip asks Herbert to give him two-to-three months to decide, and Herbert gladly does.
+Pip asks Herbert to give him two to three months to decide, and Herbert does.